-This measure will facilitate integration of the persons at disadvantage in the labour market and introduce specific employment services through enabling training created in line with individual needs and conditions of the most disadvantaged groups in the labour market.
-Quality, efficiency and effectiveness of the social services will be improved with a view to provide better access in labour market.
+This measure will facilitate integration of the persons at disadvantage in the labour market and introduce specific employment services through enabling training created in line with individual needs and conditions of the most vulnerable groups in the labour market.
+Through this measure will be enhanced improvement of quality, efficiency and effect of the social services with a view to provide better access in labour market.

-Measure 3.2: Integration of ethnic communities
+Measure 3.2: Integration of ethnic communities and ethnic communities

-This measure will facilitate integration in the labour market of the members of ethnic communities, with specific focus on Roma and will assist women within other ethnic groups, especially Albanian.
+This measure will facilitate integration in the labour market of the members of ethnic communities present in the Republic of Macedonia with specific focus on Roma minority and to assistance to women within other ethnic groups, especially Albanian.